What is Disney+?

 What it won’t include

 In what could be a sign of things to come, Netflix announced a series of cancellations in late 2018 and early 2019 that brought its five live-action Marvel series to an end following their most recent seasons.
 Various reports indicated that Netflix and Disney had reached an impasse in negotiating the terms of the series’ continuation on the streaming service, with Netflix looking to reduce costs for future seasons.
 The streaming provider eventually decided to pull the plug.

-As initially promised by Disney, however, the existing episodes of every show will remain exclusively available to view on Netflix.
-However, Marvel TV teased that the series could return elsewhere.
+As initially promised by Disney, the existing episodes of every show will remain exclusively available to view on Netflix.
+However, Marvel TV teased that these series could return elsewhere.
 “As Matthew Murdock’s Dad once said, ‘The measure of a man is not how he gets knocked to the mat, it’s how he gets back up.
 To be continued…!,” Marvel told Deadline.
 Could that mean a Disney+ revival for Daredevil and his friends?
 It’s not out of the question.

 In keeping with Disney’s family-friendly approach to programming, there won’t be any R-rated projects available on Disney+, either.
 Any movies or TV series that push the boundaries of Disney’s typical PG-13 audience will be diverted to Hulu, according to various reports.
 This includes titles like Marvel’s Deadpool.